Jatin-31-Goel/Chess/README.md

 This project is a C++ implementation of the classic game of Chess.
 The game includes all standard chess pieces and follows the traditional rules of chess.
 It is designed to be run in a console environment.

-# **Object-Oriented Programming (OOP)**
-Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which can contain data and code.
-Data is in the form of fields (often known as attributes or properties), and code is in the form of procedures (often known as methods).
-OOP has several key principles:

-**Encapsulation:** This principle states that all important information is contained inside an object and only select information is exposed.
-In our chess game, each piece (like a bishop, knight, or rook) is an object that contains its own properties and methods.

-**Abstraction:** This principle involves hiding complex implementation details and showing only the necessary features of an object.
-For example, the movement of each piece is abstracted into methods that are easy to use without knowing the underlying complexity.

-**Inheritance:** This principle allows new classes to inherit properties and methods from existing classes.
-In our project, the Queen class inherits from both the Rook and Bishop classes, reusing and extending their functionalities.

-**Polymorphism:** This principle allows objects of different classes to be treated as objects of a common superclass.
-It is most often used with inheritance.
-For instance, all chess pieces are treated as a type of base class Piece, allowing for a unified way to handle different pieces.

-By leveraging OOP, our chess game is organized, modular, and easier to maintain and extend.
-Each class represents a different piece or part of the game, making the code more readable and manageable.
 # **Features**

 - Full implementation of standard chess rules.